 In 1844, aged about 25, Harriet sought permission from her owners to marry.
 She married John Tubman, a freeman, and lived with him in his cabin, but was obliged to continue working for her master.
 She once confided in her husband her dreams of running away and obtaining freedom.
 John Tubman threatened to denounce her if she ever tried it.

-Despite her husband’s threats, Tubman escaped in 1848, following the North Star to Pennsylvania.
+Despite her husband’s threats, Tubman escaped on 17 September 1849 by following the North Star to Pennsylvania.
 Her brothers had set out with her but frightened, they turned back.
 On crossing the border into Pennsylvania and freedom, she said, “I looked at my hands to see if I was the same person now I was free.
 There was such a glory over everything … and I felt like I was in heaven.”

 The Underground Railroad